 |9.||Olympus TG-4||-||stereo / mono||-||-||micro||2.0||Y||-||-|

 |11.||Olympus XZ-1||Y||mono / -||-||-||mini||2.0||-||-||-|

 |16.||Sony A7R III||Y||stereo / mono||Y||Y||micro||3.1||Y||Y||Y|

 It is notable that the A9 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The TG-5 does not feature such a mic input.

-Both the TG-5 and the A9 are recent models that are part of the current product line-up.
-The TG-5 replaced the earlier Olympus TG-4, while the A9 does not have a direct predecessor.
+Both the TG-5 and the A9 have been discontinued, but can regularly be found used on eBay.
+The A9 was replaced by the Sony A9 II, while the TG-5 was followed by the Olympus TG-6.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Sony websites.

 So what is the bottom line?
 Is there a clear favorite between the Olympus TG-5 and the Sony A9?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.